Lunat1q/Catchem-PoGo/README.md

  <h2>Rights</h2>
- All rights to Pokemon trademark are going to Nintendo (C)
+ All rights to trademarks used are going to Nintendo and Niantic